Propane Furnace Installation Cost Guide

 Adding insulation to your home dramatically reduces your heating costs, so you use less propane to warm your home.
 The cost to insulate an entire home is around $3,000 to $7,000.
 Costs vary depending on the insulation type, where you install it, and how much is required.

 Many HVAC systems today have smart features, including WiFi compatibility.
 The bonuses of a smart system include helping you with diagnostics, sending reminders for system maintenance, and allowing you to better control things like temperature and humidity.
 WiFi-compatible and smart furnaces have starting costs of between $3,000 and $5,000.

 Additional Considerations and Costs

-- Replacing the furnace or reworking the HVAC system requires a permit in most states.
-Check with your HVAC specialist for specific guidelines in your area.
+- Permits.
+In many states, installing a new furnace or making changes to your HVAC system requires a permit and inspection.
+Check with your HVAC technician about what is needed in your area.

 - Inspections.
 If you are unsure if your current furnace needs to be replaced, you can schedule an inspection.
 This costs $100 to $600.
 Installing a new furnace requires an inspection from your state in most areas.

 - Tax credits.
 If you install a more-efficient furnace, you may be eligible for a tax credit, depending on your home’s efficiency and age.
 These depend on the area, so check with your accountant or a technician for more information.